Call for Papers: Workshop on Binary Analysis Research (BAR)

 We invite both full papers and short papers.
 Full papers should have no more than 10 pages in total (excluding references and appendices).
 Short papers must have less than 6 pages (again, excluding references and appendices), and can be about work-in-progress and novel ideas.
 Short papers will be selected based on their potential to spark interesting discussions during the workshop.

-The workshop proceedings will be published by the Internet Society after the workshop.
+The proceedings will be published by the Internet Society.

 Program Committee Chairs

 Yan Shoshitaishvili, Arizona State University

 Ruoyu “Fish” Wang, University of California, Santa Barbara